Subhrajit91939/Subhrajit91939/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently an undergraduate student at the Jadavpur University, Kolkata.
+- 🌱 I’m currently learning NLP.
-- 🔭 I’m a DS and ML enthusiast and work on projects related to the same.
+- 🔭 I’m someone who loves playing, experimenting and exploring data.
+- 🎯 I am currently looking for opportunities in Business Anlytics and Data Analytics domain.
-- 📫 How to reach me: subhrajitguchait20@gmail.com
+- 📫 If you are looking for an experimentalist and a generalist on your team you can reach out to me: subhrajitguchait20@gmail.com